-where the Hamiltonian $H_{LMG} = -{J}S_x^2/S - gS_z$ has competition between the nonlinearity, $J$, and magnetic field $g$.
-This is shown schematically in Fig.~\ref{fig:model}(c).
-This model has a $Z_2$ symmetry which corresponds to a rotation by $\pi$ in the $x$-$y$ plane.
+where the Hamiltonian, $H_{LMG} = -{J}S_x^2/S - gS_z$, has competition between the nonlinearity, $J$, and magnetic field $g$ (Fig.~\ref{fig:model}(c)).
+This model has a $\mathbb{Z}_2$ symmetry corresponding to a rotation by $\pi$ in the $x$-$y$ plane.
 The ground state phase transition, which spontaneously breaks this symmetry, is between a paramagnet for small $|J|$, and a ferromagnet when $|J|$ is large.
-This carries over to the steady state of dissipative model with a small correction to the location of the critical point which weakly depends on the loss rate $\gamma$.
-Results for the individual components of the magnetization in the thermodynamic limit, $S\to\infty$, can be seen in Fig.~\ref{fig:model}(d).
-For values of $J$ close to 0 the steady state has the spin pointing downwards, whereas at large negative $J$ two solutions for the in-plane magnetizations $\langle S_x\rangle$ and $\langle S_y\rangle$ emerge.
-The fact that $\langle S_y\rangle$ is finite is because of the presence of the dissipation which slightly tilts the direction of the spin in the $x$-$y$ plane.
+This carries over to the steady state of the dissipative model with a small correction to the location of the critical point, weakly dependent on the loss rate.
+Results for the individual components of the magnetization in the thermodynamic limit, $S\to\infty$, are shown in Fig.~\ref{fig:model}(d).
+For $J \approx 0$ the steady state has the spin pointing downwards, whereas at large negative $J$ two solutions for the in-plane magnetizations $\langle S_x\rangle$ and $\langle S_y\rangle$ emerge.
+Note $\langle S_y\rangle$ is finite because of the presence of the dissipation which tilts the direction of the spin in the $x$-$y$ plane.

-The model which we focus on here builds on these two parts by combining a pair of LMG models, one dissipative, one driven, which are coupled via the $\mathcal{PT}$ Hamiltonian described above.
-This full model then retains the relevant features of both types of phase transition.
+The model which we focus on here builds on these two parts by combining a pair of LMG models, one dissipative, one driven, which are coupled via the $\mathcal{PT}$ Hamiltonian above.
+This full model retains the relevant features of both phase transitions.
 Our goal is to investigate the competition between them.
 The full Hamiltonian is $ H = H_{LMG}^A\otimes I^B + I^A\otimes H_{LMG}^B + H_{PT}, $ and the dynamics are described by the master equation